Criminal Law and Policy

 Voir Dire: Theory and Practice

-Skills - This course is designed to teach students (1) the law that restricts and supports jury selection in criminal law trials (2) the most effective methods of engaging in jury selection (3) how to think critically and strategically about voir dire questioning and juror challenges.
+Skills — 1 unit.
+This course is designed to teach students (1) the law that restricts and supports jury selection in criminal law trials (2) the most effective methods of engaging in jury selection (3) how to think critically and strategically about voir dire questioning and juror challenges.

 This course will be taught as an accelerated course.
 Class will meet for first 7 weeks only.